yencal/linking_matar/README.md

 # linking_matar
 ## Description
 `linking_matar` is an example on how to link new projects to MATAR and Kokkos.
-To follow alone with the example clone the repo
+To follow along with the example clone the repo
 ```
 git clone --recursive https://github.com/yencal/linking_matar.git
 ```